 - The prospective student must obtain an admission packet from the Nursing Department (618-634-3282/800-481-2242 or online at www.shawneecc.edu). - 2.
 The applicant must submit application materials to the nursing department by the date designated in the admission packet.
 A degree audit must be completed by advisement. - 3.
 The applicant must be a high school graduate proven with a transcript or GED scores. - The applicant must successfully complete the admission examination Test of Essential Academic Skills (TEAS) for Practical Nursing from the Assessment Technologies Institute, LLC (ATI) with a score of 60 or greater.
 (Given in the testing center of the College). - 5.
-The applicant must be able to prove physical fitness for the program of study by submitting a completed Shawnee Community College Physical Form. - The applicant must complete with a C or better BIO 210, BIO 221, BIO 222, ENG 111, and, HLT 116, prior to the beginning of the Practical Nursing Program. - 7.
+The applicant must be able to prove physical fitness for the program of study by submitting a completed Shawnee Community College Physical Form. - The applicant must complete the following courses with a C or better prior to the start of the program: Anatomy and Physiology I (BIO 221), Anatomy and Physiology II (BIO 222), English Composition I (BIO 111), and Nutrition (HLT 116). - 7.
 The applicant must submit to a criminal background check and drug testing after admission into the program. - 8.
 An accumulative GPA of 2.5 is required for admission to the Practical Nursing Program.